boltops-tools/lono/docs/_docs/ce-vs-pro.md

 Lono Community Edition is a free version of Lono.
 It is available for anyone to use under a [Source Available license](https://www.boltops.com/boltops-community-license).

-Lono Pro Addon is a paid addition.
+The Lono Pro Addon is a paid addition.
 It is available with a [BoltOps Pro subscription](https://boltops.com/pro) and to select BoltOps customers.

 ## What's the Difference Between the Community Edition vs Pro?